 A new study found that 2% of hot dogs contain some form of human DNA https://t.co/RJxQPxkrnX

 — NowThis (@nowthisnews) October 26, 2015

-Origins: In late October 2015 multiple news sources reported on a “study” that purportedly documented the discovery of human DNA in several popular hot dog brands (and traces of meat in versions specifically marketed as “vegetarian”).
-The research on which the hot dog claims were based was alternately termed a “study,” a “report,” and “testing,” with a private company called Clear Labs credited for the findings.
-(Incidentally, Clear Labs described their hot dog research as a “report,” not a study.)
+[green-label]Origins:[/green-label] In late October 2015 multiple news sources reported on a "study" that purportedly documented the discovery of human DNA in several popular hot dog brands (and traces of meat in versions specifically marketed as "vegetarian").
+The research on which the hot dog claims were based was alternately termed a "study," a "report," and "testing," with a private company called Clear Labs credited for the findings.
+(Incidentally, Clear Labs described their hot dog research as a "report," not a study.)

 Among the news outlets that covered the claims was Britain's Daily Mail, who reported in a 26 October 2015 article headlines "HUMAN DNA found in popular hot dog and sausage brands and 10% of vegetarian varieties contain meat" that:

 Human DNA has been found in two per cent of hot dogs and sausages, a major study of popular brands has revealed Tests on 345 samples from different 75 brands also revealed ten per cent of vegetarian hot dogs contain meat.
 Out of the samples that tested positive for human genetic material (seven), 66 per cent (four) were vegetarian.
 The genetic testing analysis carried out by Clear Food, which looked at major brands and regional favorites being sold by ten retailers, did not specify which brands contained the human DNA or what caused the contamination.

 Subsequent media coverage (including the Daily Mail's) sourced their information from Clear Foods' undated "The Hot Dog Report."
 In an embedded video, a Clear Foods representative described the company's claims:

 The sum of Clear Food's findings appeared below the clip: